MichaelBurge/michaelburge.github.io/_posts/2019-03-19-nes-design.markdown

 {% endhighlight %}

 There are two properties that make this model useful:
-* My emulator doesn't allocate memory, so every object can be written in-place.
+* Once a ROM has been loaded, my emulator doesn't allocate memory.
+So every object can be written in-place.
-* Loading a ROM always creates the same types of components, so the values saved from a previous program execution can be assumed to be compatible.
+* Loading a ROM always creates the same types of components, so the values saved from a previous program execution can be assumed compatible.

-The first property guarantees that pointers to existing components aren't affected by a savestate restore.
-If a component is dynamically-allocated and a savestate from before or after its lifetime is loaded, then any pointers to it would need to be changed.
+The first property guarantees that pointers aren't affected by a savestate restore.
+If a component is dynamically-allocated and a savestate from before or after its lifetime is loaded, then any pointers to it are no longer valid.
 This would require keeping track of which objects have pointers to which other objects.

-If this second property failed(say, if today the NES has a standard NES controller, but tomorrow it has a SNES controller), then the savestate files would need to include type information so the correct `load` method is called.
+If this second property failed(say, if someone unplugged a standard NES controller and plugged in a new SNES controller), then the savestate files would need to include type information so the correct `load` method is called.

-However, given these restrictions, every NES component has very straightforward serialization code.
+However, assuming these restrictions makes serialization straightforward.
 For example:

 {:.spoiler}
 {% highlight rust %}